-- (1) See Note 17 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our net loss per share attributable to common stockholders, basic and diluted, and unaudited pro forma net loss per share attributable to common stockholders, basic and diluted for the year ended December 31, 2019 and the three months ended March 31, 2020. - (2) The unaudited pro forma consolidated balance sheet data as of March 31, 2020 presents our consolidated balance sheet data to give effect to (i) the Automatic Conversion, (ii) the Forward Stock Split and (iii) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon the closing of this offering, in each case as if such event had occurred on March 31, 2020. - The unaudited pro forma as adjusted consolidated balance sheet data reflects the items described in footnote (2) above and gives effect to our receipt of estimated net proceeds from the sale of shares of common stock that we are offering by this prospectus at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the price range on the cover page of this prospectus, after deducting the estimated underwriting discounts and estimated offering expenses payable by us.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$19.00 per share would increase (decrease) each of cash and cash equivalents, total assets and total stockholders' deficit by \$17.5 million, assuming that the number of shares offered by us.
-Similarly, each 1,000,000 share increase or decrease in the number of shares offered in this offering would increase or decrease each of cash and cash equivalents, total assets and total stockholders' deficit by \$17.8 million, assuming that the price per share for the offering remains at \$19.00 (which is the midpoint of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discount and estimated offering expenses payable by us. - (4) The unaudited pro forma as adjusted data discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
+(1) See Note 17 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the calculations of our net loss per share attributable to common stockholders, basic and diluted, and unaudited pro forma net loss per share attributable to common stockholders, basic and diluted for the year ended December 31, 2019 and the quarter ended March 31, 2020.

+(2) The unaudited pro forma consolidated balance sheet data as of March 31, 2020 presents our consolidated balance sheet data to give effect to (i) the Automatic Conversion and (ii) the filing and effectiveness of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws upon the closing of this offering, in each case as if such event had occurred on March 31, 2020.

+(3) The unaudited proforma as adjusted consolidated balance sheet data reflects the items described in footnote (2) above and gives effect to our receipt of estimated net proceeds from the sale of shares of common stock that we are offering by this prospectus at an assumed initial public offering price of \$ per share, which is the midpoint of the price range on the cover page of this prospectus, after deducting the estimated underwriting discounts and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range on the cover page of this prospectus, after deducting the estimated underwriting discounts and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) each of cash and cash equivalents, total assets and total stockholders' deficit by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+Similarly, each 1,000,000 share increase or decrease in the number of shares offered in this offering would increase or decrease each of each of cash and cash equivalents, 'deficit by \$ million, assuming that the price per share for the offering remains at \$ (which is the midpoint of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discount and estimated offering expenses payable by us.

+(4) The unaudited pro forma as adjusted data discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.

-Year Ended December 31, lonths End arch 31, 2018 2019 2019 2020 Key Operating and Financial Metrics:(a) , Ecommerce units sold 10,006 18,945 3,187 7,930 Vehicle Gross Profit per ecommerce unit \$ 1,666 \$ 1,109 \$ 1,421 \$ 845 Product Gross Profit per ecommerce unit 576 587 385 954 Total Gross Profit per ecommerce unit \$ 2,242 \$ 1,696 \$ 1,806 \$ 1,799 Average monthly unique visitors · 291,772 653,216 411,489 947,014 Vehicles available for sale 3,421 4,956 2,963 5,107 Ecommerce average days to sale 59 68 64 68
+Year Ended December 31, Three Months Ended March 31, 2018 2019 2019 2020 Key Operating and Financial Metrics:(a) Ecommerce units sold 10,006 18,945 3,187 7,930 Vehicle Gross Profit per ecommerce unit \$ 1,666 \$ 1,109 \$ 1,421 \$ 845 Product Gross Profit per ecommerce unit 576 587 385 954 Total Gross Profit per ecommerce unit \$ 2,242 \$ 1,696 \$ 1,806 \$ 1,799 Average monthly unique visitors 291,772 653,216 411,489 947,014 Vehicles available for sale 3,421 4,956 2,963 5,107 Ecommerce average days to sale 59 68 64 68